Square foot gardening means dividing your garden area into square foot blocks of space for planting. Why would you do this? What are the benefits?

 Good soil ensures that your plants have the best start possible.
 The composition provides essential nutrients and proper drainage, which is vital for healthy growth.
 Not too dense and not too light—it's just the right balance.

 The seeds we recommend are from David's Garden Seeds®.
 We've been in business now for over 15 years and we are in Texas!
 Try our seeds and you will be glad you did.
+They have a fantastic rate of germination, provided you follow David's planting instructions.

 If you're shopping online for seeds, many websites rate their offerings for germination success and plant yields.
 Take advantage of reviews or community forums where seasoned gardeners share their insights and recommendation.